Tracardi/tracardi-api/docs/qa/code/plugins1.md

 Note that plugins should b register in the system.
 Check the documentation on how to register the plugin.

+---
+This document answers the questions:
+- How to write a custom plugin?

 # Where should I place plugins in tracardi code?

 In Tracardi, you should place your plugins in the `tracardi/process_engine/action/v1` folder.
 The recommended way to